Plane geometry of $q$-rationals and Springborn Operations: Hyperbolic geometry and deformed Farey tesselation

 \begin{proof} This follows from the geometric viewpoint: denote by $\gamma$ the unique geodesic cutting the funnel of the $q$-deformed modular surface, and by $\pi:\H^2\to \H^2/\mathrm{PGL}_2(\Z)$ the universal covering map.
 Then $\mathcal{Q}=\pi^{-1}(\gamma)$, hence all geodesics in $\mathcal{Q}$ are pairwise disjoint. \end{proof}

 \begin{Remark} The previous proposition also follows from the positivity of $q$-rationals, see Corollary \ref{Prop:well-orderedness}. \end{Remark}

 \begin{Remark} The well-orderdness of $q$-rationals might come as a surprise on the first sight, since rational numbers are already dense in $\R$.
 For $x\in\Q$, the interval $[[x]_q^\flat,[x]_q^\sharp]$ does not contain $x$ in general.
-Hence the construction of $q$-rationals, step by step via Farey addition, is similar to the construction of a Cantor set. \end{Remark}
+The construction of $q$-rationals, step by step via Farey addition, is similar to that of a Cantor set. \end{Remark}

 Recall from hyperbolic geometry that for two disjoint geodesics $\gamma_1, \gamma_2$, there is a unique third geodesic orthogonal to both of them.
 This third geodesic realizes the minimal distance between $\gamma_1$ and $\gamma_2$.
 For $x,y\in\mathbb{QP}^1$, we denote by $\gamma([x],[y])$ the geodesic between $[x]$ and $[y]$ (which are disjoint by Proposition \ref{Prop:q-Farey-topo}).